 (3) Indo-European-speaking Yamnaya-culture people from 3,000 to 2,000 BC

 From 3,000 to 2,000 BC, there was massive migration of people from the South Russian steppe into central Europe, and then into northern and western Europe, and these people were of the Yamnaya culture north of the Black Sea.
 These people were almost certainly proto-Indo-European speakers (Balter and Gibbons 2015), cattle herders, and probably had a phenotype with brown eyes, pale skin, and taller height.
-It is also interesting – and not surprising – that the Caucasian Yamnaya-culture people have bequeathed to modern Europeans the trait of lactase tolerance (Allentoft et al. 2015: 171).
+It is also interesting – and not surprising – that the Caucasian Yamnaya-culture people have bequeathed to modern Europeans the trait of persistent adult lactose tolerance (Allentoft et al. 2015: 171).
 The migration of the Yamnaya-culture people west and east spread the Indo-European languages (Allentoft et al. 2015: 171).

 The genetic contribution of the Neolithic Anatolian farmers is important, but admittedly less so as you move northwards in Europe.
 However, even the Scandinavians have significant descent from the Neolithic Anatolian farmers, and even a marginal population like the Irish do as well (see here).